pulsely/webstack-securitygroups/README.md

 The best way would be to create a new Python virtual environment.
 Any Python with version 3.9 should work.
 The only dependency would be an active Redis 4.0+ installation.

-* Pull the source code of Job Hunting Webstack:
+* Pull the source code of Security Groups Webstack:
   ```sh
   git clone https://github.com/pulsely/webstack-securitygroups
   ```

-* Changed to the directory of the Job Hunting Webstack:
+* Changed to the directory of the Security Groups Webstack:
   ```sh
   cd webstack-securitygroups
   ```